Our Mission

 Our Purpose

 Gray wolves have returned to California for the first time in almost 100 years.
 In 2011, a global positioning system (GPS) collared wolf (OR-7) dispersed to California temporarily from Oregon’s Imnaha pack.
-In the past ten years, wolves have successfully established in California and as of 2025 the California wolf population has increased to include ten known packs in eight counties (Siskiyou, Shasta, Lassen, Plumas, Nevada, Sierra, Tehama and Tulare) as well as other detected individuals in Modoc County.
+In the past ten years, wolves have successfully established in California and as of 2025 the California wolf population has increased to include 12 known packs in 10 counties (Siskiyou, Shasta, Lassen, Plumas, Nevada, Modoc, Sierra, Trinity, Tehama and Tulare) as well as other dispersing individuals in Mono and Inyo Counties.
 As the population of wolves increases in California, conflicts between wolves and livestock producers are likely to increase.
 Direct depredation losses and increases in operational costs as well as the potential indirect impacts (reduced weight gain, reduced reproductive success, and increased management costs) can produce significant economic losses to ranchers, and can at times be severe locally.

 The California Wolf Foundation promotes wolf conservation through support of humane management practices to reduce conflict, provides funding to offset direct financial losses caused by wolf activity, and provides support for research, education, and habitat preservation in California.